Skip to content

 Wing Transport Tuning

-Wing is Kruda's high-performance epoll+eventfd transport (Linux only).
+Wing is Kruda's high-performance transport using epoll+eventfd on Linux and kqueue on macOS.
+It is built into core since v1.2.0.
 Enable explicitly with kruda.Wing() or use kruda.New() on Linux (auto-selected).

-Assign a Wing type per route to select the optimal dispatch strategy:
+Pass a Preset per route to select the optimal dispatch strategy.
+Presets are RouteOptions — pass the value directly:

 go